‘Tis the Season to Overspend

 Spending for the Sake of Convenience

 The holidays are one of the busiest times of the year, and our crazy schedules and packed to-do lists spur us to make rash spending decisions for the sake of convenience.
-Of course, it’s way easier to order pizzas after the kids' holiday concert than it is to cook a meal, but sticking to your regular routine as much as possible will prevent you from spending cash unnecessarily.
+Of course, it’s way easier to order pizzas after a long day of holiday shopping than it is to cook a meal, but sticking to your regular routine as much as possible will prevent you from spending cash unnecessarily.

 Buying Airline Tickets for the Wrong Day